kubernetes/kube-state-metrics/docs/customresourcestate-metrics.md

             # whole objects may be copied into labels by prefixing with "*"
             # *anything will be copied into labels, with the highest sorted * strings first
             "*": [metadata, labels]
+            # a prefix before the asterisk will be used as a label prefix
+            "lorem_*": [metadata, annotations]
             "**": [metadata, annotations]

             # or specific fields may be copied. these fields will always override values from *s